focustense/StardewPenPals/README.md

 ### Settings

-Describe the individual configuration attributes below (and delete this line).

 * `DetailedReturnReasons`: Whether to show the exact reason why a gift was returned in the [return mail](#returns).
 Valid values are `true` or `false`.
 * `FriendshipMultiplier`: Scales down the friendship gain when a gift is mailed, compared to an in-person gift.
 This can be any numeric value, but see [Balance](#balance) for details.
 * `GiftTasteVisibility`: When to show gift tastes for NPCs in the gift-mail menu.
 Valid values are: